-Coughs that can come with along with a cold, can cause sleepless nights for all.
+Coughs that can come along with a cold can cause sleepless nights for all.

 If your child has a pre-existing condition, like asthma, keep giving any prescribed medication.
 If you are worried that their symptoms are getting worse call 111 for advice.

 When to Get Further Advice